Not at This Party

 "Not at This Party" is a song by American singer Dasha, released on February 27, 2025.
 It was written by Dasha, Ashley Gorley and Ben Johnson, who also produced the song with Johnny Reno.
+The song reached the top ten in Flanders.

 Background

 Dasha conceived the title of the song, originally "Not This Party", from feeling out of place at a party in Nashville, Tennessee that she had reluctantly attended and wrote it down in her cell phone.
 A couple weeks later, on May 8, 2024, Dasha met Ashley Gorley and Ben Johnson for the first time during a songwriting session that Gorley hosted in his Nashville home.
 Dasha showed Gorley her list of titles on her phone and asked him to pick one of them for a song idea, to which Gorley chose "Not at This Party".

 The three wrote the song for 90 minutes, in chronological order.
 Johnson quickly came up with a banjo riff and recorded Dasha stomping and clapping from his iPhone.
 For another 90 minutes, they recorded a demo that used a stomp-clap percussive backbone, banjo, guitar and a fiddle part created by Johnson's wife Lauren Conklin.
 Dasha successfully recorded her vocals in two takes with a handheld Shure SM7 microphone.
 Johnson enlisted Johnny Reno to co-produce and they also brought in drummer Aaron Sterling and multi-instrumentalist Jonny Fung for playing additional instruments on top of the demo.
 Johnson and Reno each worked separately on the track for months, adding and subtracting small pieces, and passed it between themselves.
 Reno piled more than 40 clap tracks onto the production and fit in a sample of them yelling "Hey!" that sounds like a car braking, around the 1:35 mark.

 When the song became the choice for a single, Dasha discussed about finding an alternative for the line about "shitty beer" with radio personality B-Dub in a panel at Country Radio Seminar on February 21, 2025.
 He looked on ChatGPT for a synonym and chose "pity beer", which was then used for the radio edit of the song.
 She sang it into her phone in a closet at the host hotel and emailed it to Johnson.
 Warner Records shipped it to broadcasters via PlayMPE on March 10.

 Regarding the song, Dasha has said "It's similar enough to 'Austin'.
 It lives in the same world, but it's so different.
 It adds this new sonic flavor to my repertoire, and it just felt like the biggest, and the realest, and the most eye-catching song out of this new album cycle."
 Dasha has also said that at the time of writing the song, she was "going through something with a guy" and "We really tried to capture that mix of distraction and guilt in the song."